Aditi-Kaushik1911/Image_Gallery/README.md

 Lazy Loading: Images load as they come into view for faster performance.

 This project is ideal for showcasing portfolios, photography collections, or personal photo albums.
-It provides a hands-on opportunity to practice HTML, CSS, and JavaScript skills.
+It provides a hands-on opportunity to practice HTML, CSS, and JavaScript skills

+How to run file:
+step1: clone repositary to Desktop
+step2: open index.html
+step3: run index.html